-I you want different baby shower games, I made a whole set of printable baby shower games in the same woodland theme available in the shop.
-There’s so many that I listed them separately from the party package.
+If you want different baby shower games, I made a whole set of printable baby shower games in the same woodland theme available in the shop.
+There are so many that I listed them separately from the party package.
 You can choose from a ton of different games and signs for your party.

 I hope I’ve inspired you to consider a woodland theme for your next baby shower.
 My goal is to give you all the skills you need to create the kind of party that will honor the parents-to-be and that guests will remember with fondness.